c3lang/c3c/README.md

 #### Compiling on Ubuntu 24.04 LTS

 1. Make sure you have a C compiler that handles C11 and a C++ compiler, such as GCC or Clang.
 Git also needs to be installed.
-2. Install LLVM 18 `sudo apt-get install cmake git clang zlib1g zlib1g-dev libllvm18 llvm llvm-dev llvm-runtime liblld-dev liblld-18 libpolly-18-dev`
+2. Install LLVM 18 `sudo apt-get install cmake git clang zlib1g zlib1g-dev libllvm18 llvm llvm-dev llvm-runtime liblld-dev liblld-18 libpolly-18-dev`.
+If you're using Ubuntu 25.04, also install `libpolly-20-dev`.
 3. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
 4. Enter the C3C directory `cd c3c`.
 5. Set up CMake build: `cmake -B build -S .`